 This section outlines how the ESIA for the proposed development will proceed during the EIA phase.
 The detailed assessment phase of the EIA process entails integrating the specialist studies for those potential impacts evaluated to be of significance.
 Relevant mitigation measures will be included in the EMPr.
 This section provides specific terms of reference and impact assessment methodology for utilisation by the specialist team and EAP.
-The Plan of Study for EIA is intended to summarize the key findings of the Scoping Phase and describe the activities undertaken during the impact assessment.
+The Plan of Study for EIA is intended to summarise the key findings of the Scoping Phase and describe the activities undertaken during the impact assessment.
 The Plan of Study provides the following:

-- A description of the alternatives to be considered and assessed within the preferred site, including the option of not proceeding with the activity. - A description of the aspects to be assessed as part of the environmental impact assessment process. - Aspects to be assessed by specialists. - A description of the proposed method of assessing the environmental aspects, including a description of the proposed method of evaluating the environmental aspects, including aspects to be assessed by specialists. - A description of the proposed method of assessing duration and significance. - An indication of the stages at which the competent authority will be consulted. - Particulars of the public participation process that will be conducted during the EIA process. - A description of the tasks that will be undertaken as part of the EIA process and - Identify suitable measures to avoid, reverse, mitigate or manage identified impacts and determine the extent of the residual risks that need to be managed and monitored.
+- A description of the alternatives to be considered and assessed within the preferred site, including the option of not proceeding with the activity. - A description of the aspects to be assessed in the environmental impact assessment process. - Aspects to be assessed by specialists. - A description of the proposed method of assessing the environmental aspects, including aspects to be assessed by specialists. - A description of the proposed method of assessing duration and significance. - An indication of the stages at which the competent authority will be consulted. - Particulars of the public participation process will be conducted during the EIA process. - A description of the tasks that will be undertaken as part of the EIA process and - Identify suitable measures to avoid, reverse, mitigate or manage identified impacts and determine the extent of the residual risks that need to be managed and monitored.